Comprehensive Guide to Access Control Configuration

 The Electric Motorized Crash Bar is typically configured for commercial aluminum entry doors that have existing crash bars.
-Motors can be ordered to fit into almost all crash bar model/s.
-Installing motors in crash bars will require Door Chord.
-This is going to be a more expensive option but will provide very clean and professional look.
+Motors can be ordered to fit into most crash bar model/s.
+Installing motors in crash bars will require a door chord.

 Electric Rim Strike, if the door has a crash bar.
 A Rim Strike would mount on the frame of the door.
-No cutting of the door is typically required.
+No cutting of the door is typically required for electric rim strike installation.
 This is typically the easiest and quickest way to configure a electric lock on a door with existing crash bar.
 Generally not used on commercial aluminum entry doors with crash bars.
 Recommended to be used on steel & wood frame commercial style doors with crash or push bars.

 Electric Strike is cut into the frame of the door and will be recommend if the door has dead bolt or dead latch.
 Will require interior push paddle or crash bar to release lock.
 Typically only found on aluminum commercial style doors.
 Our team will use a jig and router to precisely cut electric strike into door.
 Best to line frame of door with painters tape use Jig, High Speed Router with aluminum bit and cutting paste,

 Electric Handles are used if the door can be cored out from the hinge.
 Installation method is known as “Coring The Door”.
 Our team has specialty installation tools to assist in doing the drilling.
 Helps to have 2 people.
 One person to drill and one to watch the surface of the door.
 Method require to drill thru the middle of the wood door with long bit.
 Requires the replacement of the doors center hinge with a wired door hinge.
 Typically replace the middle door hinge and drill thru the center of the door with a 14" by 36" drill bit.